How Much Can You Expect an Editor to Catch?

 This is difficult even when adhering to the strictest of rules.

 Despite claims to the contrary, editors are human.
 It’s true.
+I’m an editor, and you can trust me.
 There’s a limit to what we can do.
 At some point, statistics reign supreme.

 So how much can an editor actually catch on a consistent basis?

-According to the Society for Editors and Proofreaders, copyeditors can be expected to catch 80% of errors per round of editing.
+According to the Society for Editors and Proofreaders (now the Chartered Institute of Editing and Proofreading [CIEP]), copyeditors can be expected to catch 80% of errors per round of editing.
 This rings true for proofreaders too.
-The SfEP is a professional organization trusted by thousands of authors, companies, and non-profits around the world.
+The CIEP is a professional organization trusted by thousands of authors, companies, and nonprofits around the world.
 They can source performance metrics from countless editorial professionals in a wide swath of industries and capacities, and their percentages don’t come out of thin air.
 This is an industry-tested metric that comes from real-world experience.

-Let’s go back to the figure from the thought experiment: a few hundred thousand potential errors.
-But let’s face it: potential errors aren’t worth anything to an author; they are, of course, interested in the errors that actually exist.
+Let’s go back to the figure from the thought experiment: A few hundred thousand potential errors.
+But let’s face it: Potential errors aren’t worth anything to an author; they’re interested in the errors that actually exist.
 The ones that readers will see and possibly complain about.

 A 50,000-word manuscript could have anywhere from a couple hundred changes to several thousand waiting for an editor’s touch.
-Consider a hypothetical book where we know there are 5,000 errors.
-Using the SfEP’s expected catch rate, a copyeditor after a single pass can be expected to catch 4,000 errors.
+Consider a hypothetical book where we know there are 5,000 expected errors.
+Using the CIEP’s catch rate average, a copyeditor after a single pass can be expected to catch 4,000 errors.

 That doesn’t sound promising to a self-publishing author with a limited editing budget.
 Luckily, book editing has some advantages here.
 Many errors often amount to style consistency, and typo catch rates are nearer to 90% instead of 80%.

 95% is a great catch rate.
 A fantastic catch rate, really.
 It’s not something you should expect as a rule.
-When in doubt, expect the 80% as suggested by the SfEP.
+When in doubt, expect the 80% as suggested by the CIEP.

 Here is where we run into a big difference between trade/traditional publishing and self-publishing.
 Traditionally published books look as clean as they do, have as few errors as they do, because their books do not go through a single round of editing.
 Ignoring developmental editing and line editing, it’s possible that a book will go through several copyediting rounds and then a final proofreading round pre- and/or post-design.